mesafoundation/mesa/src/README.md

 * [Questions / Issues](#questions--issues)

 ## Info
-`@cryb/mesa` is a wrapper around the [ws](https://www.npmjs.com/package/ws) library that provides extra features ontop of WebSockets such as Heartbeats and Redis Pub/Sub.
+`@cryb/mesa` is a wrapper around the [ws](https://www.npmjs.com/package/ws) library that provides extra features such as heartbeats, automatic reconnection handling and Redis pub/sub support.

-`ws` on its own is incredibly bare.
-It doesn't provide support for high throughput modern applications such as scaling support, heartbeats, reconnection acks.
-Furthermore, many applications have to write their own implementations for user authentication while using WebSockets.
+`ws` on its own usually isn't enough.
+It doesn't provide features out of the box required by modern applications such as replication support and reconnection handling.
+Many users either stick to [Socket.IO](https://socket.io) or write their own implementations for authentication, reconnections and pub/sub around the `ws` package.

+Mesa was created to provide a wrapper around `ws` to allow developers to quickly deploy a WebSocket server with all the features they need a simple configuration update away.

-Mesa was written to provide a robust solution to this.
-Modeled after Discord's WebSockets, Mesa was first utilised in `@cryb/api`.
-After a while we wanted to expand our microservices utilising the robust WebSocket solution we had instilled in `@cryb/api`.
+Modeled somewhat after Discord's WebSockets, Mesa was first created by [William](https://github.com/neoncloth) in a client project before making its way into `@cryb/api`.
+After a while we wanted to add WebSocket capabilities to other services we were working on utilising the robust WebSocket solution we had created in `@cryb/api`.
 Thus, Mesa was born.

-In a nutshell, Mesa provides a simple wrapper that provides support for pub/sub, authentication, heartbeats and more
+In a nutshell, Mesa provides a simple, configurable wrapper that provides support for pub/sub, authentication, heartbeats and more and has powered production applications with millions of users since mid-2019

 ### Features
 * Heartbeat support